 Crawford Lake has a story to tell.
 Buried at its bottom lies evidence of an ancient Aboriginal community.
 Come visit a reconstruction of their longhouse and hear the tales of generations past.

 If you like heritage and natural beauty, you're in for a treat here.
-I'm not sure which part I like best about this place, but luckily I don’t have to choose.

 What was life in Ontario before the Europeans came?
 A reconstructed Iroquoian Village near Campbellville in Southern Ontario gives a hint of how it might have been for at least one group of people in the 15th century.